12 min read

 These figures highlight the rising cost of medical services and health insurance premiums.

-Oregon’s utility costs are slightly lower than the national average, partly due to the state’s emphasis on renewable energy sources.
+Oregon's utility costs remain slightly below the national average, supported by the state’s focus on renewable energy and overall energy efficiency.
 Source

 Grocery prices in Oregon have seen the following trends: